kevzettler/kevzettler.github.com/_posts/2015-06-7-rapid_local_development_vagrant_docker_node.md

     `node_modules -> /dist/node_modules/`

 Docker does not support symlinks when using the `ADD` command in a DockerFile.
 It will drop them from the `ADD` filesystem.
-Thats why we need the `RUN` symlink in the dockerfile.
+That's why we need the `RUN` symlink in the dockerfile.

 When we want to do development work we run the container with the `-v` flag to mount our local code.
 The volume dosen't get attached untill after our container has already been created.
 At that time the `RUN`symlink exists, however the `-v` option overrides everything in the containers `/srv/www/` with code from the volume wiping out the `RUN` symlink.